 “Ready to Learn” Superhero Behavior Chart:

 Student planners’ will indicate your child’s behavior for the day.
-If a student violates a classroom rule after a verbal warning, they will be asked to place a color coded card in their slot on our pocket chart.
-If your child goes above expectations, they will get a red Wow card in their slot and you will know about that too and they will get a punch on their punch card.
-Once your child earns 10 or 20 punches, they can cash in for a prize.
+If a student violates a classroom rule after a verbal warning, they will be asked to place a numbered magnet under the violated rule.
+If your child goes above expectations, they will get a Wow and you will know about that too.
 Students will start everyday fresh and I will always encourage positive behavior!

 Super Hero Puzzle:

-When students “Wow” me, get a compliment in the hallway, or they get a “10” from a specials teacher, they will get to pick a puzzle piece from our super cool Batman box to place on the board (magnet on the back of each piece).
+When students get a 19 or 20 with our CHAMPS program, get a compliment in the hallway, or they get a “10” from a specials teacher, they will get to pick a puzzle piece from our super cool Batman box to place on the board (magnet on the back of each piece).
 Once the puzzle is complete students can earn events like Fall Festival, picnic outdoors, or a movie day.

 Calm Down Corner: